lfost42/quizsail2/README.md

 🔥 Option to refresh a quiz after 5 sessions: removes the questions that were answered correctly on the first try at least 3 out of the last 5 sessions.
 Original quiz is moved to the "retired" directory.

 #### Refresh Quiz (in progress)
 ✅ Scroll through all questions, answers and explanations.
+*️ Current functionality is server-side only *️
-🔲 Add or modify explanations.
+🔲 Add or modify current explanation.
-🔲 Modify Answers.
+🔲 Modify current answer.
-🔲 Modify question.
+🔲 Modify current question.
-🔲 Modify Choice.
+🔲 Modify current choice.
+🔲 Add a new choice.
+🔲 Add a new question.

 #### Navigation and Features
 ☑️ [Delete All Sessions] option added to Start.